lsst-sims/MW-Flare/lsst_sims/README.md

 their respective `tau` parameters.
 The method `find_fraction_flare_active` uses `find_fraction_spec_active` and
-`_find_fudge_factor` to determine the fraction of each spectral type (M0-M8) that is flaring active as a function of distance from the Galactic Plane.
+`_find_fudge_factor` to determine the fraction of each spectral type (M0-M8) that is flaring active as a function of distance from the Galactic plane.

-The method `activity_type_from_color_z` reads in a star (or stars') r-i and i-z colors and its distance from the Galactic Plane and, using a random number generator from numpy as well as all of the infrastructure described in above, assigns the star to one of the variability classes mentioned at the top of this document (early active, early inactive, mid active, mid inactive, late active).
+The method `activity_type_from_color_z` reads in a star (or stars') r-i and i-z colors and its distance from the Galactic plane and, using a random number generator from numpy as well as all of the infrastructure described in above, assigns the star to one of the variability classes mentioned at the top of this document (early active, early inactive, mid active, mid inactive, late active).